 The way the kopi is prepared is quite unique as well .
 The uniqueness of kopi preparation is how it is made in a “sock”, or rather a sock-like brewing sac attached to a wire loop.
 When brewing, the ground kopi is placed inside the sock.
-Then pour boiling hot water onto the coffee and allow the coffee to drip through.
+Next they pour boiling hot water onto the coffee and allow the coffee to drip through the material.

 - Add 2 teaspoons (heaped) of kopi powder to a coffee pot and fill the pot with boiling water.

 - Sieve the coffee.